RsgAI/Face-Recognition/README.md

 [**Computer Vision and Deep Learning Based Virtual Teacher**](https://github.com/RsgAI/Computer-Vision-and-Deep-Learning-Based-Virtual-Teacher "GitHub Repository") project.
 In this project, deep learning-based face recognition will be implemented on the [**Labeled Face in the Wild**](http://vis-www.cs.umass.edu/lfw/ "Official Website") dataset.
-Comparisons will be made between models and datasets by training different models with different quality and quantity parts of the relevant dataset.*
+Comparisons will be made between models and datasets by training different models with different quality and quantity parts of the relevant dataset.

-### Note: Work on this project is being continued
+Inferences made according to the results obtained are available in the [**Inferences Section**](#inferences).*

 ---

 ### *Dataset*